adam-ce/gaussian-splatting/README.md

 ## Funding and Acknowledgments

-This research was funded by the ERC Advanced grant FUNGRAPH No 788065.
-The authors are grateful to Adobe for generous donations, the OPAL infrastructure from Université Côte d’Azur and for the HPC resources from GENCI–IDRIS (Grant 2022-AD011013409).
-The authors thank the anonymous reviewers for their valuable feedback, P. Hedman and A. Tewari for proofreading earlier drafts also T. Müller, A. Yu and S. Fridovich-Keil for helping with the comparisons.
+G. Drettakis was supported by the ERC Advanced Grant [FUNGRAPH (788065)](https://project.inria.fr/fungraph), and acknowledges support from NVIDIA and Adobe.

 ## Step-by-step Tutorial